This ICE Alumna Opened the Sandwich Shop of Her Dreams on the Alabama Coast

 Inside is Anna Beth Ryan, an Institute of Culinary Education alumna and Birmingham, Alabama native, who opened the popular sandwich shop in April 2021.

-Even before she graduated from ICE in 2019 with a Culinary Arts diploma, Chef Anna Beth always knew she wanted to be in the food industry.
+Even before she graduated from ICE in 2019 with diplomas in Culinary Arts and Restaurant & Culinary Management, Chef Anna Beth always knew she wanted to be in the food industry.
 She credits her passion for cooking and hospitality to her family.

 “Good food was always at the center of every family event and every family vacation,” she says.